Trinitynt14/WHSTechNotes/journal.md

 # may 5, 2025
 Realistically I don't think 100 men are beating one gorilla.
 Like of course if there's weapons included there may be a chance but that depends.
 If you just think of it logically with the strength of a gorilla and how unhinged it would be compared to humans thinking process, they just aren't winning.
 Honestly I think it's stupid how easily things like this spread.
 Like people are quick to spread the wrong information or things that don't really matter.
 I feel like people just post things hoping to get a click of attention.
+# may 14, 2025
+I think people should ignore the trends honestly, people just find them funny and decide to do them, It's so stupid.I feel like regardless people should not even take the risk of destroying property when it doesn't belong to you.
+People need to learn actions have consequences.
+It's needed since everyone think it's a joke.